Transverse myelitis (TM) in children

 Most people recover at least partially, although the recovery may take more than a year.
 Some people have few symptoms afterwards.
 Others may have moderate or severe disabilities.
 How well a child does depend on what caused the condition, how early the child was treated and the rehabilitation that a child pursues.

-What are the different types of Pediatric Transverse Myelitis?
+What are the different types of transverse myelitis (TM) in children?

 There are different patterns of transverse myelitis that vary by what part of the spinal cord is affected, how large the affected area is, and what kind of damage it causes.

-What are the signs and symptoms of Pediatric Transverse Myelitis?
+What are the signs and symptoms of transverse myelitis (TM) in children?

 • Weakness